Toolbox - Severe Weather

 Severe Weather Safety

-While spring and summer are traditionally viewed as peak seasons for severe weather, increasingly severe storms can develop at anytime of the year.
-During the first three months of 2017 alone, more than 350 tornadoes were confirmed in the United States by the National Weather Service.
+While spring and summer are traditionally viewed as peak seasons for severe weather, increasingly severe storms can develop at any time of the year – including hurricanes as witnessed by recent events on the southeast coast.

 Whether it’s a thunderstorm that brings tornadoes and lightning or tropical storms and hurricanes that bring heavy rainfall and destructive winds, severe weather can strike anywhere.
 Staying safe in a storm means preparing your organization and your employees for them before they happen.